6 Data Setup for Modeling

 Hands-On Practice

-The following exercises use the churn_mlc, bank, and risk datasets from the liver package.
-The churn_mlc and bank datasets were introduced earlier, while risk will be used again in Chapter 9.
+The following exercises use the churn_mlc, bank, and loan datasets from the liver package.
+The churn_mlc and bank datasets were introduced earlier, while loan will be used again in Chapter 9.

 library(liver)